 5 If preliminary safety-in-handling tests (e.g. heating in a flame) or unconfined burning tests (e.g. a Series 3 type (d) test) indicate that a rapid reaction is likely to occur, then the sample size should be reduced to 0.5 g until the severity of the confined reaction is known.
 If it is necessary to use a 0.5 g sample, the sample size should be gradually increased until either a "+" result is obtained or the test is performed with a 5.0 g sample.

 1 For reasons of safety, e.g. the substance is friction sensitive, the substance need not be tamped.
-In cases where the physical form of the sample can be changed by compression or compression of the sample is not related to the transport conditions, e.g. for fibrous materials, more representative filling procedures may be used.
+In cases where the physical form of the sample can be changed by compression or compression of the sample is not related to the packaging conditions, e.g. for fibrous materials, more representative filling procedures may be used.

 2 The upper part of the tube remaining in the closing device is counted as one fragment.